 -

-The list is compiled using data from the College Board (2021) and the U.S. Department of Education (IPEDS, 2021-22).
+The list is compiled using data from the Common Data Set, Peterson's Data, and the U.S. Department of Education.
 The list is only as good as the data used to build it.
-It has two big limitations.
-Because the College Board doesn’t collect data on institutional aid from every college, some institutions are missing from the list.
+Because not every institution publishes the Common Data Set, some institutions are missing from the list.
 Also, the IPEDS database doesn’t track net prices at public universities for out-of-state students.
+Furthermore, schools self-report the data, and they sometimes make errors.

 -